LKucera1994/LKucera1994/README.md

 - 👋 Hi, I’m @LKucera1994
 - 👀 I’m interested in learning about Software Development
-- 🌱 I’m currently learning C# and the .Net 6 Framework
+- 🌱 I’m currently learning C#, Angular  and the .Net Framework
 - 💞️ I’m looking to collaborate on creating Mobile/Desktop/Web-based Apps
 - 📫 How to reach me lukaskucera94@yahoo.de